rameshrajamani/SmartBot/README.md

 Installing SmartBot is a simple two-step process:

 **1. Install Ollama and Models:**
-> Navigate to the Ollama Config directory and install Ollama along with the desired models.
+> Navigate to the Ollama Config directory and install Ollama and the desired models.
 > For installation:
   **Windows users:** Run the **windows-ollama.bat** script.
   **Linux users:** Run the **linux-ollama.sh** script.